davidclmillar/flaring_chrom_osc/README.md

 # flaring_chrom_osc
-Scripts for results and creating figures featured in a paper
+Scripts used for results in the paper, and also scripts which made the figures.